Skip to main content

 TOP Real TPP Real R/OR (Error) TOP/TPP (Error) Seasonal

-We have calculated and displayed projected wins from two sets of scored/yielded pairs: the team’s actual, real-world, in-the-newspapers R/OR results, and also the calculated TOP/TPP values as they appear in the columns to the right.
-The R/OR results merely reflect the games-won formula’s predictions from the real-world results; the much more interesting TOP/TPP results reflect the entire baseball-analysis apparatus operating on the panoply of various individual stats to produce a projected games-won result, by first projecting runs, then projecting wins from those projected runs.
+We have calculated and displayed projected wins from two sets of scored/yielded pairs: the team’s actual, real-world, in-the-newspapers R/OR results, and also the calculated TOP/TPP values as they appear in the columns to the left.
+The R/OR results merely reflect the games-won formula’s predictions from the real-world results; the much more interesting TOP/TPP results reflect the entire baseball-analysis apparatus operating on the panoply of various individual stats to produce a projected games-won result, by first projecting runs scored and allowed, then projecting wins from those projected runs.

 Next to each of those two wins projections, we show, for convenience, the degree by which the team’s actual wins record differs from the projection in question; we call that difference the “error,” but that is not a very descriptive term in this instance, since nothing is actually “in error” at all.